|Funding Program:||Investment Road and Rail Program

 The Darlington Upgrade project will upgrade the North-South Corridor through the following benefits:

-- improved north-south traffic flows along the corridor; and
+- improved north-south traffic flows along the corridor

-Construction commenced in April 2016 and is expected to be completed in mid 2019.
+Construction commenced in April 2016 and was completed in July 2020.

 Disclaimer: The material contained in this site is made available